-In the United States, flu season runs from October to May, with most cases usually occurring between late December and early March.
-The flu is often confused with the common cold, but the flu comes on more suddenly and is more severe.
+In the United States, flu season runs from October to May.
+Most flu cases happen between late December and early March.
+Sometimes the flu is confused with the common cold, but flu symptoms start more suddenly and can be more severe.

-Symptoms can include fever, sore throat, headache, cough, weakness, and loss of appetite.
-After 5 days, fever and other symptoms usually disappear, but a cough and weakness may continue for up to another week.
-Drinking lots of fluids, getting plenty of rest, and taking acetaminophen or ibuprofen to relieve fever and aches are some simple ways to cope with the flu.
+Flu symptoms include fever, sore throat, headache, cough, weakness, muscle pain, and loss of appetite.
+Fever and other symptoms usually end after 5 days, but coughing and weakness may go on for up to another week.
+To cope with symptoms, drink lots of fluids, get plenty of rest, and take acetaminophen or ibuprofen to relieve fever and aches.

-It's important to treat the flu seriously, though, because it can lead to pneumonia, dehydration, and other life-threatening complications, particularly in infants, senior citizens, and people with long-term health problems are at the highest risk.
+Sometimes, the flu is a serious illness, and can lead to pneumonia, dehydration, and other life-threatening problems.
+Infants, seniors, and people with long-term health problems are at the highest risk.

 Keep in Mind

-You can protect yourself from the flu by getting vaccinated every year.
-The Centers for Disease Control and Prevention (CDC) recommend the flu vaccine for most people over the age of 6 months.
+You can help protect your family from the flu by getting the flu vaccine every year.
+The Centers for Disease Control and Prevention (CDC) recommends it for most people over 6 months old.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.